 Ref.
 Category Priority Comments Recommendation Quantity To Be Completed By Photo Ref.
 F1 LIGHTNING No Timescale A lightning protection system was not observed, however the premises are at a similar height to the other structures within the surrounding area and is not at a higher elevation or in a particularly exposed position, therefore the Assessor considers that the fire risk without a lightning protection system fitted is tolerable and one is not considered essential.
 Recommend management undertake a risk assessment of the building to determine if lightning protection is required.
-M1 COMMON AREA FIRE DOORS No Timescale The residents storeroom fire doors appear to be original fixtures from when the premises was first constructed and were identified as notional FD30 fire doors (note, without combined intumescent cold smoke seals).
+M1 COMMON AREA FIRE DOORS Low The residents storeroom fire doors appear to be original fixtures from when the premises was first constructed and were identified as notional FD30 fire doors (note, without combined intumescent cold smoke seals).
 This is in-line with the Home Office Guide benchmark standard for a low-rise premises where smoke control is possible and flat entrance doors open directly into the common area stairway.
+It was observed that a plastic air transfer grille had been installed within the residents storeroom fire door next to flat 110.
 All of the residents storeroom fire doors only have two hinges fitted.
+Investigate the reason why an air transfer grille is installed within the residents storeroom fire door next to flat 110.
+If the air transfer grille is required, it should be replaced with one that has an intumescent matrix within it.
+If it is not required, the grille should be removed and the door reinstated to 30-minutes fire resistance.
 In the longer term, such as during a major refurbishment of the premises, provide a third central fire rated hinge to all residents storeroom fire doors, including the one fitted to the small under stairway area.
-M11 01 FIRE SAFETY SIGNS & NOTICES Low The Home Office Guide advises that fire exit signage is not considered necessary within a block provided with only a single stairway, and it has not been provided.
-Display 'Fire Door Keep Locked Shut' signage on the fire doors fitted to the residents storerooms for flats 94, 96, 98, 1st floor near the window and the fire door fitted to the under stairway area.
-14/11/2023 O11, O12 P7 MEANS OF GIVING WARNING IN CASE OF FIRE No Timescale There were no residents present to grant access to the internal areas of any of the flats.
-Although the current revision of the Home Office Guide advises that an LD3 system is appropriate for general needs flats, it is PCL policy that a Grade D1 LD2 system as per British Standards recommendations should be installed in these flats if they are not already present.
-It is recommended that this is performed in the longer term, e.g. during the next programmed EICR.
+14/11/2023 M12, M11 O1 FIRE SAFETY SIGNS & NOTICES Low The Home Office Guide advises that fire exit signage is not considered necessary within a block provided with only a single stairway, and it has not been provided.
+Display 'Fire Door Keep Locked Shut' signage on the fire door fitted to the under stairway area.
+14/11/2023 O11